GRAYS ATHLETIC FOOTBALL CLUB

 A Brief History (1890-2001)

-their Recreation Ground, Bridge Road, since 1906.
-They
+played at their Recreation Ground, Bridge Road, since 1906.
+They became members

 Grays became very strong after the 39/45 War, winning the Essex Senior Cup in 1945.
 Grays helped form the Corinthian League in 1946 and won both the League and Memorial Shield and were Essex Thameside Trophy winners in 1948.